eran544/-/README.md

 Part 1: 60% of the grade - were tested by the script written in the file TestTheAssignment.cs.
 In other word ducument I will explain how this code works (in Hebrew)
 Part 2: 40% grade - testing the student in person (online - via Zoom) in which the student has to explain and answer questions regarding their code.

-The projects also includes my solution to the project.
+The project also includes my solution to the project.

 Here is the message (also written in TestTheAssignment.cs) for the student about my script of testing